lyndon025/playtested/src/content/article/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-02-09-a-mindless-pixel-art-top-down-shooter-ailment-dead-standoff-full-review
+title: 'A mindless pixel-art top down shooter | Ailment: dead standoff - Full Review'
+game: 'Ailment: dead standoff'
 description: 'Ailment: dead standoff is a single-stick top down corridor shooter with retro pixel-art and an interesting story as a bonus.
 Of course, if you see the word “dead” in the title, it better include zombies, and it does — with a twist.'
 featured: false
-pubDate: 2023-02-09
-tags:
-- action
-- ailment-dead-standoff
-- indie
-- mobile
-- pc
-- taptap
-thumb: /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-0.avif
-title: 'A mindless pixel-art top down shooter | Ailment: dead standoff - Full Review'
-game: 'Ailment: dead standoff'
 gallery:
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-0.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-1.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-2.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-3.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-4.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-5.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-6.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-7.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-8.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-9.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-10.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-11.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-12.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-13.avif
   - /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-14.avif
+pubDate: 2023-02-09
+tags:
+  - action
+  - ailment-dead-standoff
+  - indie
+  - mobile
+  - pc
+  - taptap
+thumb: /images/reviews/legacy/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-0.avif
 ---

 Ailment: dead standoff is a single-stick top down corridor shooter with retro pixel-art and an interesting story as a bonus.
 Of course, if you see the word “dead” in the title, it better include zombies, and it does — with a twist.

-**Pros:**
+## Pros

-+A decent mindless shooter gameplay
+## +A decent mindless shooter gameplay

-+Nice enemy variety, including zombies with guns.
+## +Nice enemy variety, including zombies with guns.

-+This type of game needs no narrative, but it does have one anyway as a bonus
+## +This type of game needs no narrative, but it does have one anyway as a bonus

-+Controller Support
+## +Controller Support

-**Cons:**
+## Cons

 -The combat encounters at times are annoying, even borderline imbalanced because of the cramped space.